writechoiceorg/rocketlawyer/pages/comparing-integration-options-alt-ver.md

 ## Comparing Integration Options: Embedded UX vs. Build Your Own UX

-### Introduction
-When integrating with Rocket Lawyer's platform, there are two primary options: **Embedded UX** and **Building Your Own UX**.
+When integrating with Rocket Lawyer's platform, there are two primary options: **Embedded UX** and **Build Your Own UX**.
 This page compares these options and outlines the features available for each, helping you choose the best approach for your needs.

 ### **Integration Options Overview**